 It may seem crazy to start planting a new set of crops at a time when the garden is producing a ton of summer vegetables – but among the heavy harvest of peppers, tomatoes and onions this past week – in

 Making fresh tomato juice is one the easiest and wonderful things you can do with your garden tomatoes!
 One quick search around the internet and blog world – and its pretty easy to see that gardening and canning are coming

-As we near the end of summer and head into the early fall – most of us will begin to see our summer crop of vegetables begin to slowly die off as winter approaches.
-The excitement of spring planting and
+As we near the end of summer and head into the early fall – most of us will begin to see our summer crop of vegetables begin to slowly die off and we begin to think of the chores of

 I’m not sure how it happened – but somehow the mid-way point of the year has come and gone – and summer will soon become fall.
 It never ceases to amaze me how quickly a year can roll by.
 It